umap-project/umap/docs/install.md

 TWITTER_CONSUMER_SECRET = "yyy"
 ```

-Example of callback URL to use for setting up OAuth apps
+Example of callback URL to use for setting up OAuth apps (where
+`umap.foo.bar` should be replaced with your site URL):

 http://umap.foo.bar/complete/github/